 USDA's Agricultural Research Service Honors Scientists of the Year

-WASHINGTON, Sept.
-12, 2017—For her groundbreaking work with food allergies, Agricultural Research Service (ARS) scientist Soheila J. Maleki is the agency's Distinguished Senior Research Scientist of the Year for 2017.
-Maleki, a research chemist at ARS' Food Processing and Sensory Quality Research Unit in New Orleans, Louisiana, is one of many ARS researchers being honored for their scientific achievements.
+WASHINGTON, April 9, 2019—For her outstanding contributions to food science and processing, Agricultural Research Service (ARS) scientist Tara H. McHugh is the agency's Distinguished Senior Research Scientist of the Year for 2019.
+McHugh, director of the ARS Western Regional Research Center (WRRC) in Albany, California, is one of many ARS researchers being honored for their scientific achievements.

-ARS also named four 2017 Area Senior Research Scientists of the Year.
-They are:
+ARS also named four 2019 Area Senior Research Scientists of the Year.
+They are—

 ARS is also honoring scientists who are in the early phases of their careers.
 The early-career awards recognize the achievements of ARS researchers with the agency for seven years or less.